dd32/td-gh-ex/readme.txt

 Without the WordPress codex and help from the WordPress community I was not able to develop my theme, so: thank you!

 = Support =
-If you have a question or problem using this WordPress theme, please visit the relevant theme page at WordPress.org and open a ticket in support forum.
+If you have a question or problem while using this theme, please visit the relevant theme page at WordPress.org and open a ticket in support forum.

 == Changelog ==